ledenis/bullet-soft-doc/041_soft_more.md

 ### Joints

 In Bullet, *joints* are the equivalent of rigid body *constraints* for soft bodies.
-They allow us to link soft bodies together, or between a soft and a rigid body.
+But contrary to constraints, joints allow us to link soft bodies together, or between a soft and a rigid body.
 There are 2 types of joints:

 * Linear joints (`LJoint`)
 * Angular joints (`AJoint`)